mauriciobetan/mauriciobetan.github.io/_pages/research.md

 In Progress (see CV for a whole list of manuscripts in preparation)
 ======
+### The guano diggers: A racialized system of bonded labor
+<i>Mauricio Betancourt </i>

+Using archival data from Peru and drawing on corporeal rift theory, this piece examines the little-known living conditions of the Chinese guano workers in the Chincha Islands during the mid-1850s.
+I show how the guano trade created entwined ecological degradation an human exploitation.
+To be submitted to the _American Journal of Sociology_.

 ### The ecological bases for economic processes: South American guano formation and commodification
 <i>Mauricio Betancourt </i>